elibyy/tcpdf-laravel/README.md

 #### Note: The versions are now as laravel 5.x

+#### TCPDF is not really supported in PHP 7 but there's a plan for supporting it, check [this](https://github.com/tecnickcom/tc-lib-pdf) out.

 ## Installation

 The Laravel TCPDF service provider can be installed via [composer](http://getcomposer.org) by requiring the `elibyy/tcpdf-laravel` package in your project's `composer.json`.
 (The installation may take a while, because the package requires TCPDF.
 Sadly its .git folder is very heavy)